Serious Questions for Serious Land Buyers

 ROADS — SUMMARY

 As mentioned earlier, roads need constant maintenance here in the mountains as they are continuously settling.

-Gravity and the elements work hard 24/7/365 trying to flatten out the mountains, which takes its toll on roads.
+Gravity and the elements work hard 24/7/366 trying to flatten out the mountains, and they take their toll on roads.

 Repairs are common on all roads.

 The key is to make sure the repairs are being addressed!

 Once a road problem starts, it must be addressed quickly because it ALWAYS get worse!

 As our world has gotten crazier by the year, we have seen the requests for gated communities rise substantially.
 Consequently, we installed a Security Gate at the entrance of Featherstone.
 As always, it is first class!

 Throw in the GATED COMMUNITY aspect along with our original "one-way-in-and-one-way-out security" access, and we feel that Featherstone will be one of the most secure communities in the area.